CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

 - An account with gitlab.com or your own internal GitLab instance
 - A dedicated simulation environment for the GitLab Runner to start and test simulations
-- GitLab Runner package installed on the simulation host machine (set up a GitLab Runner user & environment on the system)
+- The GitLab Runner package installed on the simulation host machine (set up a GitLab Runner user and environment on the system)
 - A project on your GitLab instance that is set up with simulation, automation, and IAC
 - A NetQ Cloud account with a premises/site dedicated for simulation